MantejGill/research/content/jobs/InterviewKickstart/index.md

 <ul>
 <li>
-<li>Deliver live sessions on various topics in Machine learning.</li>
+<li>Delivering live sessions on various topics in Machine learning.</li>
-<li>Constantly improve the session flow and delivery by working with other instructors and subject matter experts</li>
+<li>Constantly improving the session flow and delivery by working with other instructors and subject matter experts</li>
-<li>Have regular discussions with IK's curriculum team in evolving the Machinelearning Curriculum.</li>
+<li>Have regular discussions with IK's curriculum team in evolving the Machine learning Curriculum.</li>
 </ul>
 </p>